craigfahner/zeeschuimer-workshop/README.md

 - What is the persona's **background**?
 What are the life events that shaped how they think?
 What kind of environment did the persona grow up in?
 - What is the persona's **rationale**?
 What are their motivations?
 What obstacles have they had to deal with?
 How do they accomplish their goals?
-- Embodiment: What do they look like?
+- **Embodiment**: What do they look like?
 How do they speak?
 How do they hold themselves in the world?
 - What are their **subconscious** behaviors?
 What are their habits that they might not be aware of?
 What is this person's affective universe?
 What kinds of contradictions define them?

 These parameters should be considered when signing up for a new account, filling out biographical information, and engaging with platform content (following accounts, viewing posts, etc).
 You may want to use a generative AI to create a fictional face for your user's profile picture, as well.